vatpac-technology/sops/docs/controller-skills/Extending.md

 --8<-- "includes/abbreviations.md"

-As per `VATPAC Controller Position and Ratings Policy`, Enroute controllers are permitted to *extend* to any adjacent sector, with the exception of:
+As per [VATPAC Ratings and Controller Positions Policy](https://cdn.vatpac.org/documents/policy/Controller+Positions+and+Ratings+Policy+v5.2.pdf){target=new}, Enroute controllers are permitted to *extend* to any adjacent sector, with the exception of:

 - ML-ASP_CTR, which can only extend to adjacent YMMM (Melbourne Centre) sectors.
 - BN-ISA_CTR, which can only extend to adjacent YBBB (Brisbane Centre) sectors.